phreeza/manuscript_axon_potentials/doc/manuscript.md

 ----

-The low- and high-frequency components show qualitatively different behaviours across recording locations.
-The low-frequency component is a largely stationary phenomenon, while the high-frequency component shifts in space as a function of the axonal conduction velocity ([@fig:barnowl]).
+The low- and high-frequency components show qualitatively different behaviours as a function of recording location relative location with respect to the terminal zone.
+The low-frequency component is a largely stationary phenomenon, while the high-frequency component shifts gradually in space as a function of the axonal conduction velocity ([@fig:barnowl]).
 Due to the difference in reach, the high-frequency component is most suitable for the study of local phenomena, while the low-frequency component bears information about locations